In Our Mind’s Eye

 The result is a perceptual feedback loop between humans, technology and nature, where technologies used to capture and display images - initially designed based on our senses - control how we see and experience the world.

 The installation was created as a part of the Room on the Roof artist residency at de Bijenkorf in the Netherlands, kindly supported by the Southwest Creative Technology Network in the UK, and originally presented in Eindhoven in 2019.
-A new iteration of the work is to be shown during LLUM Barcelona, 2021.
+A revised iteration of the work was shown during LLUM Barcelona, 2021.

 Installation concept and design: Ben Kreukniet

 Sound design: Ben Kreukniet and Steven McInerney

 16mm film: Steven McInerney